Writer / Filmmaker

 Starfish played at film festivals around the country and won an Audience Choice Award at Mystic Film Festival in October 2018.

-Currently, STARFISH can be seen on IndieFlix and Amazon Prime.
+Currently, STARFISH can be seen on Amazon Prime and IndieFlix (free week trial available on IndieFlix)

 Articles related to Shira Levin, STARFISH and Mystic film festival: